PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:40:03
+Last updated: 2024-04-02 18:41:11
-Random Quote: Beware of false knowledge; it is more dangerous than ignorance. - Bernard Shaw
+Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach